brentgreeff/confab/TESTS.md

 ## Code Coverage (Simplecov)

-Running all tests will create a report in the `confab/coverage/` dir.
+Running all tests will create a report - `open confab/coverage/index.html`

 Last check: `94.69%` with only `2 files` lacking coverage: